jakedacatman/Discord.InteractivityAddon/README.md

 ## Features
  - Waiting for a specific message or reaction using a powerful criteria system
- - Applying a custom action to every message / reaction which passes your criteria
+ - Waiting for a message / reaction which passes your criteria
+   - Run actions on filtered messages / reactions
  - Send and delete messages & files with delays
- - A powerful Paginator
+ - A powerful fully customizable Paginator
+   - Send multi page messages
+   - Move through pages using reactions
- - Selection from a custom list of objects
+ - Fully customizable selection from a list of objects
+   - Makes user input easy
+   - Works via messages or reactions
+   - For more customizability you can create your own child of the selection class
  - Confirmation of an action
  - Uptime counter

 ## Usage
-To use this addons features you need to add an `InteractivityService` to your service provider.
+To properly use the features this addon provides you need the `InteractivityService` to your service provider.

 ```cs
 var provider = new ServiceCollection()